looselytyped/container-security-fundamentals/Notes.md

 ls /sys/fs/cgroup/pids/pid-demo;
 # notice the tasks file is empty
 cat /sys/fs/cgroup/pids/pid-demo/tasks
+# and we still have unlimited PIDs
+cat /sys/fs/cgroup/pids/pid-demo/pids.max
 ```

 And now, let's make the current process a part of this new `cgroup`: